polpielladev/polpiella.dev/src/_posts/writing-my-personal-blog-site.md

 ### The first iteration: React + headless CMS

-The first iteration of my personal site consisted of a very simple application built with React and with all my blog posts stored in a headless CMS that its sole purpose was to serve all the markdown data to my site.
-This worked fine but it made an overwhelming amount of requests, as it was fetching all blog posts when the home page loaded and then the specific posts on the detail pages too.
-It was **pretty slow**.
+The first iteration of my personal site consisted of a very simple application built with React and with all my blog posts stored in a headless CMS that its sole purpose was to serve the markdown data to my site.
+This worked fine but it meant that a big amount of requests was needed, as it was fetching all blog posts when the home page loaded and then the specific posts on the detail pages too.
+I had not implemented any caching, which meant the site was **pretty slow** and I found that the content editing part of the CMS ended up being not too dissimilar from Medium itself.

+This defeated one of the goals of having my personal site, so started thinking about potential solutions.
+The main question that I kept asking myself was, do I really need a CMS?
+Is my content really going to change that often?
+Or could I potentially store the blog post in the site's repo and have the site serve the content from there?
+Turns out I could, and this massively helped with performance, build time and achieving the goal of allowing readers to submit editing requests through pull requests on the repo itself.

-I decided to stick with it for a while, even changing CMS providers from `Contentful` to `Ghost`, but I knew this was not future proof as, even with a small number of posts not being updated very often, the site was not very fast.
+Despite I knew this was my long-term goal for the site, I decided to stick with it for a while, even tried to change CMS providers from `Contentful` to `Ghost`, as it seemed like the content editing experience was a better, but it was not a very cost-effective solution.

 ### The second iteration: Next.js

-With the launch of [Next.js](https://nextjs.org) on 2020 and after watching a significant amount of tutorials to make sense of it 😅, I decided to migrate my site to it.
-This was a no-brainer for me, I could get a bunch of benefits like server-side rendering, moving all of the posts to my Github in a very easy manner and even **generate an RSS feed** at build-time, which was fantastic.
+With the launch of [Next.js](https://nextjs.org) on 2020 and after watching a significant amount of tutorials to make sense of it 😅, I decided to give migrating my site to use it.
+It seemed to be a no-brainer for me, I could get a bunch of benefits like server-side rendering, moving all of the posts to Github and serve them statically and even **generate an RSS feed** at build-time, which solved a lot of the frustrations I was facing on the initial implementation.

 This was a major improvement, **SSR** and **static files** made my site a lot faster and Next.js as a framework worked very well.
-There was still a problem though, that it being a fairly simple blog site, the amount of JS and files being loaded was pretty large, as it can be seen in the image below.
-Both images (the one below and its comparison which you can find in the following section) were captured in development builds of my site and the amount of javascript that I was loading unnecessarily is truly staggering.
+There was still a problem though, that it being a fairly simple blog site, the amount of Javascript and files being loaded was pretty large, as it can be seen in the image below.
+As you can see, a fair amount of JS is loaded but simply due to the frameworks I was using, and not because of any user interaction or dynamic content or animations.
+This lead me to look into solutions that involved less JS, but still allowed me to use modern web technologies such as `React`.

+> Both images (the one below and its comparison which you can find in the following section) were captured in development builds of my site and the amount of javascript that I was loading unnecessarily is truly staggering.

 ![Concurrency cancelled run ](/assets/posts/writing-my-personal-blog-site/nextjs.png)

 ### The final (for now) iteration: Astro

-Since the site is very simple and all of the previous iterations required a significant amount of Javascript, which deteriorated the site's performance unnecessarily (there is little to no interaction and it all could be done with static html and css).
 The problem with a vanilla application is that it makes things a lot more complex than writing an application with a library like React (with the downside of the latter needing Javascript).
-I started then looking into static site generators and found [Astro](https://astro.build), which allows you to use modern web technologies such as React, but compiles them to **static html and css** files with **no javascript** 🎉, which is exactly what I needed.
+I started then looking into static site generators and found [Astro](https://astro.build), which allows you to use modern web technologies, but compiles them to **static html and css** files with **no javascript** 🎉, which is exactly what I needed.

-It does also have a **remarkably** fast build time, which makes it ideal for scalability as the post count continues to increase.
+It does also have a **remarkably** fast build time, which makes it ideal for scalability as the number of posts continues to increase.
 And, of course, as you can see in the image below, I went from loading 49.8 MB of JS to **loading as little as zero!** 🎉

 ![Concurrency cancelled run ](/assets/posts/writing-my-personal-blog-site/astro.png)